ramaseshan/ramaseshan.github.io/src/content/2016-03-08-not-git-commit-virtualenv.md

 1. The mentors were all participants of Django Girls in Bangalore this year
 2. Their mentor was a fellow Free Software Activist at FSFTN (@srravya)
 3. FSMK was celebrating women's months with all women speakers and mentors all over the month.
 First time I was hearing that.
-4. I was absolutely jobless on that day, and attending this event meant spending some useful time along with some new people.
-(Pun intended :-D )
+4. I was absolutely jobless on that day, and attending this event meant spending some useful time with a great set of people.

 So this article is not about the event, as such, but about a common mistake that people do with python.
 A common mistake that was also done in this hands-on.